Germany sees Ukraine truce efforts as deadlocked, while China says the talks are encouraging

 Chinese Foreign Minister Wang Yi, on a visit to Moscow, was quoted as saying Tuesday that “certain results have been achieved” in Washington’s attempt to stop the war as U.S.-Russia relations have improved under Trump.

-He said in an interview with Russian state news agency RIA Novosti that Beijing supports the goal of “a fair, long-term, binding peace agreement acceptable to all parties involved.”
+Beijing supports the goal of “a fair, long-term, binding peace agreement acceptable to all parties involved,” he said in an interview with Russian state news agency RIA Novosti.

 At the start of his meeting with Putin, Wang said they would discuss future relations.
 “The China-Russia relationship will not stand still, but will only become more and more extensive," he said.